Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/Boot_and_Config/vck190_boot_emmc/README.md

 6. [Debugging the Design](#debugging-the-design)

-# Introduction
+## Introduction
-Versal™ ACAP combines adaptable processing and acceleration engines with programmable logic and configurable connectivity to enable custom, heterogeneous hardware solutions for a wide variety of applications in Data Center, automotive, 5G wireless, wired network, and defense.
-Versal ACAP supports several primary boot modes for application flexibility.
-This tutorial highlights <insert your tutorial info here>.
+Versal™ Adaptive SoC combines adaptable processing and acceleration engines with programmable logic and configurable connectivity to enable custom, heterogeneous hardware solutions for a wide variety of applications in Data Center, automotive, 5G wireless, wired network, and defense.
+Versal Adaptive SoC supports several primary boot modes for application flexibility.

-## Objectives
+#### Objectives
 In order to use the eMMC Boot Module on the VCK190 the flash needs to be formatted and partitioned properly.
 This page guides you through the first time usage of the eMMC flash in two cases:
 - without Vivado HW Manager